 Training, Qualifications & Experience

 I am an accredited member of the British Association of Counsellors and Psychotherapists (BACP), listed on the BACP register and am also a qualified counselling supervisor.
 I completed all my studies at the University of Warwick where I was informed by the three main forms of counselling modality, including cognitive behavioural therapy (CBT) and psychodynamic therapy.
 I specialised in the person-centred approach.

 I am used to working with people who have a wide range of issues including anger management, relationship and work problems, low self esteem, addictions and other forms of self harm, abuse, eating disorders, bereavement as well as people who suffer from stress and anxiety or feel low, depressed and suicidal.
-I am also qualified to do couples or relationship counselling.

 Contact me: If you wish to ask any questions or arrange an appointment please email or ring.